sslab-gatech/shfllock/README.md

 - Please follow the README.md in the Vbench repo on how to run the benchmark and generate graphs.

-- AFL: Follow the README.md in the fuzzing directory
+- AFL: Follow the README.md in the `benchmarks/fuzzing` directory

 - Nanobenchmark: Please refer to the `kernel-syncstress` for more information.

 ### Userspace Benchmark